theSupremeFew/QuickCop/README.md

 # QuickCop
 Quickly get notifications and links on the go for the hottest grails on drop day or restocks...
 # Stores
+Supreme
+# Coming soon
-Supreme ..
-Adidas/ Shopify soon
+Adidas/ Shopify